 This results in symptoms such as shivering, numb hands and other extremities and reduced manual dexterity.
 Complex skills such as skiing become more difficult, the victim may also feel tired and may argue and become uncooperative.
 The beginnings of hypothermia are notoriously difficult for the victim to spot themselves, they will often be strongly denied.

-Difficulty in performing tasks such as fastening up clothing, putting on gloves, a hat etc. or taking them out of a rucksack may result in the victim getting irritated and ending up not bothering, which of course will make them get even colder.
-A fall in core temperature of only 1°C can slow reaction times and impair judgment.
+Difficulty in performing tasks such as fastening up clothing, putting on gloves, a hat etc. or taking them out of a rucksack may result in the victim getting irritated and ending up not bothering.
+This will of course make them get even colder.
+A fall in core temperature of only 1°C can slow reaction times and impair judgment leading to poor decisions.

 This occurs when the core temperature falls below 35°C and results in violent shivering and a loss in muscular coordination.
 Walking becomes laborious and difficult with frequent stumbles and the victim may fall over.